p27mcgee/accessible/GETTING_STARTED.md

 ```

 ### Port conflicts
-If port 8000 or 1433 is already in use, edit `compose.yaml` to change the port mappings.
+If port 8000, 8001, or 1433 is already in use, edit `compose.yaml` to change the port mappings.

+### Switching between APIs
+See [SWITCHING_APIS.md](SWITCHING_APIS.md) for detailed instructions on switching between FastAPI and Flask.

 ## Next Steps